git/git.github.io/rev_news/drafts/edition-78.md

   system-level (`$HOME/.gitconfig` and `$XDG_CONFIG_HOME/git/config`)
   config files respectively.

-  German thanked Peff saying `GIT_CONFIG_GLOBAL` is what he needed.
+  German thanked Peff saying `GIT_CONFIG_GLOBAL` was what he needed.

-  Junio Hamano, the Git maintainer, replied to Peff that reading the `GIT_CONFIG` documentation gave a misleading impression as it doesn't say that `GIT_CONFIG` is only for the `git config` command.
+  Junio Hamano, the Git maintainer, replied to Peff that reading the `GIT_CONFIG` documentation gave a misleading impression as it didn't say that `GIT_CONFIG` was only for the `git config` command.

-  Peff agreed with Junio saying that the documentation hasn't been updated since 2007, when `GIT_CONFIG` really did impact other commands, and that he was sending
+  Peff agreed with Junio saying that the documentation hadn't been updated since 2007, when `GIT_CONFIG` really did impact other commands, and that he was sending
   [a small patch series](https://lore.kernel.org/git/YO9ZGTX9f1fOpTkh@coredump.intra.peff.net/)